 The goal is to have a useful application.
 Typically, features are removed because of the evolution of browsers or the web makes them obsolete.
 Or it could be because another feature in Tiki becomes so powerful that it makes this one useless.

-In a traditional small-core-and-tons-of-extensions model, code will die off on its own by lack of interest.
+In a traditional small-core-and-tons-of-extensions model, code will die off on its own by a lack of interest.
 In a wiki way, the community must proactively do housecleaning.
 This is much like wiki pages, which should be re-factored, deleted or merged.
 Please see: Endangered Features

 Well, that depends on the people that participate in the community.
 So far, the number of features has been an asset, not a liability.
 Should this change, we'll adapt at that time.
 It doesn't matter how many features you offer, people still ask for more.

 Of all the innovations, the rate of the totally new features has been slowing and what we see a lot is how various features are each improving and blending more tightly with other features.
 Ex.: Pretty Tracker.

 You can shape the future of Tiki .

 Predicting the future is very hazardous.
 However, as the past can often be an indicator of the future:

 - Tiki has evolved since 2002.
 Please see Continuity.